How To Help A Family Member Experiencing Bipolar Psychosis

 Psychosis is a state in which an individual’s perception of reality is altered.
 It can lead to hallucinations or delusions, but psychosis doesn’t have to involve either to be considered psychosis.

-Psychosis is commonly associated with conditions like schizophrenia and schizoaffective disorder.
+Psychosis is commonly associated with mental health conditions like schizophrenia, schizoaffective disorder, and certain personality disorders.
 However, it can also be a symptom experienced with other mental health disorders, like bipolar disorders.
 According to a study published in the journal Current Psychiatry Reports, “More than half of patients with bipolar disorder will experience psychotic symptoms in their lifetime” (Curr Psychiatry Rep, 2000).

 Psychotic symptoms of bipolar disorder

-Psychosis is a symptom that typically develops slowly over time.
-However, psychosis may only become visible after having hidden beneath the surface for an extended period.
-Bipolar psychosis typically happens during a manic episode, but it's also possible during depressive phases.
+Psychosis is a set of symptoms that typically develop slowly over time.
+Symptoms like hallucinations, delusions, and disordered thinking may only become visible after having hidden beneath the surface for an extended period.

 Mood-incongruent symptoms, however, do not match the person’s mood episode or emotional state.
 For example, someone living with mania may begin hearing voices that have a negative tenor, which would not typically be consistent with manic symptoms.
+This form of psychosis in bipolar disorder may be denoted by the specifier “with mood-incongruent psychotic features”.
 Research suggests that bipolar disorder with mood-incongruent psychotic features may be a more severe form of the condition.

 In the early stages of bipolar psychosis, the symptoms may include anxiety, reduced social contact, difficulty concentrating, unwarranted suspicion of others, not paying attention to personal hygiene, and a drop-in performance at work or school.